The FCC’s New Broadband Plan Fails Low-Income Communities

 In:

-What’s Changing?
+What’s Changing

-Carr’s proposal would:
+The FCC’s proposal would:

-• Eliminate the FCC’s 1Gbps/500Mbps long-term speed goal
+• Eliminate the 1Gbps/500Mbps long-term speed goal

 • No longer track affordability or adoption metrics

-• Suggest cutting more broadband-related regulations
+• Consider reducing broadband-related regulations

 Why This Matters

-Low-income communities face the harshest digital divides, and the greatest consequences:
+Low-income communities face the harshest digital divides and the greatest consequences:

 • Job seekers without internet access are shut out of applications and training